 Earlier, cricket was a game of patience and precision, where success depended on how long a batter could survive at the crease and how well they controlled each delivery.
 But everything changed when the shortest format arrived.
 With the introduction of T20 cricket, the very demography of the sport transformed.
 In today’s modern era, players focus less on occupying the crease and more on maximizing impact, often facing fewer balls but consistently finding the boundary.
 This aggressive mindset has redefined strategies, skill sets, and even fan expectations.

 All of this evolution has pushed teams to aim for bigger totals and players to set new benchmarks with record-breaking fifties and hundreds.
-As the ICC Men’s T20 World Cup 2026 is just around the corner, it’s the perfect time to revisit the highest team totals recorded in earlier editions, where explosive batting displays rewrote history and set new standards for dominance in the shortest format.
+As the ICC Men’s T20 World Cup entering the second round, it’s the perfect time to revisit the highest team totals recorded in earlier editions, where explosive batting displays rewrote history and set new standards for dominance in the shortest format.

 Top 10 Highest Totals by Teams in ICC T20 World Cups